Under Australian Law, agents visiting a property for inspections, appraisals or maintenance are considered to be at “the workplace”.

-When your agents are running rental or sales inspections or commuting to and from the office and properties, Duress provides an always-on duress button in their pocket.
-Once activated, Duress streams live video, audio, and location to the Duress Operations Centre, who notify the Police in seconds.
+Whether your agents are running rental or sales inspections, commuting to and from the office or traveling between properties, Duress provides them with an always-on duress button in their pocket.
+Once activated, Duress streams live video, audio, and their GPS location to the Duress Operations Centre, where highly trained security staff assess the situation and can alert Police in seconds if needed.

 WorkSafe Victoria and the REIV recommend that all employers and those in charge of a workplace should take action to eliminate or reduce risks.
 They are to establish a suitable backup system for agents working alone, such as a personal alarm device that is coded to alert the receiver that the agent requires immediate help.
 If the agency cannot meet its obligations under the OHS Act, the agency may need to stop conducting business.